Superrehtard/old_diaspora_wiki/Git-Workflow.md

 2. Clone to computer (`$ git clone git@github.com:you/diaspora.git`)
 3. Don't forget to cd into your repo: (`$ cd diaspora/`)
 4. Set up remote upstream (`$ git remote add upstream git://github.com/diaspora/diaspora.git`)
-5. If you use git-flow initialize it: `git flow init -d`
+5. If you use git-flow initialize it: `git checkout master && git flow init -d && git checkout develop`
 6. Start working on a new issue or feature (`$ git flow feature start 100-description`, naming convention is *issuenumber-description*, if you don't have a bug report no worries just skip the number)
 7. Develop on feature. (`$ git add . ; git commit -m 'commit message'`)
 8. Push branch to GitHub (`$ git flow feature publish 100-description`, just to stop you losing local changes on the event of hardware failure)